Bringing Up Father: International syndication

 In Mexico, the strip was titled Educando a Papá, with Jiggs and Maggie being renamed as "Pancho" and "Ramona" respectively.
 In Chile, Jiggs was known as "Don Fausto".
-In Argentina, it was known as Trifón y Sisebuta.
+In Argentina, it was known as Trifón y Sisebuta, and in Brazil as Pafúncio e Marocas.
 In Yugoslavia and Serbia it has been published as Porodica Tarana since 1935.
 In Turkey, the strip was published daily by Hürriyet until the late 1990s under the name Güngörmüşler (The Worldly-wiseds) with Jiggs renamed to Şaban and Maggie renamed to Tonton (darling).
 In Italy, Jiggs and Maggie became Arcibaldo e Petronilla and the strip, published by the children magazine Corriere dei Piccoli since 1921, was very popular.